Cytherocentric orbit

 A Cytherocentric orbit is an orbit around the planet Venus.
 Venus has no moon, but several man-made objects orbit the planet.

 The name is analogous to the term geocentric orbit for an orbit around Earth and heliocentric orbit for an orbit around the Sun.
 The apsides of an Cytherocentric orbit are pericytherion, the pericenter (analogous to perigee), and the apocenter is named apocytherion (analogous to apogee).

 Etymology

-The Cythero prefix is derived from Kythira or "Cythera."
-In Greek mythology, Cythera was an island associated with the goddess Aphrodite, who is the equivalent of the Roman goddess Venus.
-Therefore, naming an orbit around Venus "cytherocentric" is a way of referencing Venus' association with this goddess.
+The cythero- prefix is derived from Cytherea, an alternate name of the goddess Aphrodite, who according to Greek mythology was born on the island of Cythera.
+Aphrodite is the equivalent of the Roman goddess Venus.
+Therefore, naming an orbit around Venus cytherocentric is a way of referencing Venus' association with this goddess.

 Satellites in Cytherocentric orbit

-Venera 9 was the first satellite to achieve Venus orbit in 20 October 1975.
-Akatsuki was the latest probe to achieve Venus orbit in 2015.
+Venera 9 was the first satellite to achieve Venus orbit in 22 October 1975.
+Akatsuki was the most recent probe to achieve Venus orbit, having done so on 7 December 2015.
+JAXA formally terminated the mission on 18 September 2025, after contact with the spacecraft was lost in late April 2024.

 Eight probes have achieved Venus orbit: